Russia: Taman may merge into the Kerch port agglomeration – Ministry of Transport

 You should be authorized to post comment

-Russia exported 26 mln tonnes of grains - Ministry of Agriculture
+Russia harvested over 40 mln tonnes of grains – Ministry of Agriculture